ngbgithub/The-One-True-Makefile/README.md

     by the `make install` target.
 Everything uses the bottom source directory as the base directory, and the One True Makefile is set up to mirror the organization of the staging directory.
-Things in etc or shared will just get copied around, since they don't need to be compiled.
+Things in `etc` or `share` will just get copied around by Make, since they don't need to be compiled.

     For example, if you made a `baz` module with a config file at `baz/etc/my_project/baz/bazqux.conf`, then you want to make sure